 The primary goal of the Energy Management Department is to ensure all buildings are operated in a similar manner, and only used to the degree necessary.
 This is done by managing the lighting and HVAC building automation systems through creating and entering detailed scheduling, that is downloaded into the energy management system.

-- This insures a comfortable learning environment and reduces as much waste as possible, by not running air conditioning for empty or near empty building areas.
+- This ensures a comfortable learning environment and reduces as much waste as possible, by not running air conditioning for empty or near empty building areas.

 - This helps save money as it reduces electricity consumption and peak demand charges.